vintagedaddyo/MyBB_Theme_Sharepoint/README.md

 Sharepoint v1.2
 » About:

-This a simple classic 1.4.x theme ported to 1.8.x for MyBB enthusiasts.
+This a simple classic 1.4.x theme (based on the Sharepoint ACP Style) ported to 1.8.x for MyBB enthusiasts.

+The old sharepoint ACP style that was ported to 1.8 can be found: https://github.com/vintagedaddyo/MyBB_ACP_Style_Sharepoint8

 Sharepoint v1.2
 » Installation: